Madeira

 only just coming into leaf although the splendid blue flowers of the

-jacaranda trees were to be seen, and the beautiful red bougainvillaea
+jacaranda trees were to be seen, and the beautiful red bougainvillea

 flowered en-masse on wires stretched across the two river-beds